Dragon Ball Z: Budokai: Dragon Ball Z & Z 2 Original Soundtrack

 Dragon Ball Z & Z 2 Original Soundtrack (ドラゴンボールZ & Z2 オリジナルサウンドトラック, Doragon Bōru Zetto ando Doragon Bōru Zetto Tzu Orijinaru Saundotorakku) is the official licensed soundtrack of the first two Dragon Ball Z: Budokai & Budokai 2 for PlayStation 2 and GameCube video games.
 It was released by Team Entertainment on January 19, 2005, in Japan only.

 This release was unique in that composer Kenji Yamamoto collaborated with not just the standard Japanese performers of American as well as Japanese artists.
-American credits include Steve Lukather guitarist of the 1980s rock band Toto and 1970s R&B Soul Funk band Tower of Power who can predominately be heard on tracks 22–24, but despite these credits the album remains a Japanese exclusive.
+American credits include Steve Lukather, Simon Phillips, and Mike Porcaro of the rock band Toto and R&B Soul Funk band Tower of Power who can predominately be heard on tracks 22–24, but despite these credits the album remains a Japanese exclusive.
+The American artists were hired through the American Federation of Musicians labor union and were contracted by Dan Savant with recordings for the soundtrack taking place in Los Angeles, California, U.S., Burbank, California, U.S., and later in Tokyo, Japan at Yamamoto's home studio and Teruo Mu's home studio.
 Because this release focuses on the first two PS2 DBZ games, many of Yamamoto's orchestrated tracks heard in the story modes of both games were left out.
 Prompting many fans digitally rip music straight from the games themselves.
 For the most part, the tracks featured are very rock oriented with only a few featuring a jazzy funk vibe thanks in part to Tower of Power's influence.
 The back of the jewel casing gives both Japanese and English track listings for the songs, but the English list is not a direct translation of the Japanese.
 Instead, they are the names that were provided when the games were released as Budokai and Budokai 2.
 Easily giving the impression that the soundtrack producer anticipated a big demand of importing the album by fans in English-speaking countries.
 Coupled with the soundtrack is a bonus DVD featuring the intro and music videos of the opening theme "Kusuburu heart ni Hi o Tsukero" performed by Hironobu Kageyama, and montage game footage.

 The compositions were met with positive reviews by various gaming critics.
 Many critics who reviewed the first Budokai game assumed that the music, like the voice talent, was Faulconer's compositions straight from the anime.
 Sites like IGN and GameSpy consider the music the strongest feature of Budokai.
 Michael Knutson of GameZone though the tracks in Budokai 2 were upbeat and would not get repetitive.